 Broadway San Jose – A Nederlander Presentation, is a family owned and operated company committed to bringing the best of Broadway musicals and exciting special attractions from around the world to the San Jose Center for the Performing Arts.
 Nederlander is working in association with Team San Jose and with our own local San Jose staff to bring Broadway to the CPA.
 Since its founding in 1912, Nederlander has presented and produced award-winning entertainment throughout the United States, including nine theaters on Broadway, Los Angeles, Chicago, San Diego, Riverside, Durham, Tucson and now San Jose.

 1401 Parkmoor Ave., (408) 288-5437

-The Children’s Musical Theatre of San Jose (CMT) has served San Jose for more than 40 years, with more than 60,000 young people participating in its productions.
-Now one of the nation’s largest youth musical theater and training program of its kind, the show goes on at the CMT’s permanent home, Montgomery Theatre.
+The Children’s Musical Theater of San Jose (CMT) has served San Jose for more than 40 years, with more than 60,000 young people participating in its productions.
+Now one of the nation’s largest youth musical theater and training program of its kind, the show goes on at the CMT’s permanent home, Montgomery Theater.

 City Lights Theatre Co.